linktohack/SublimeTranslate/README.md

 ## Usage
 The default key binding is Ctrl+Alt+T.

-Select the text you want to translate and hit the default key et.. voila!
+Select the text you want to translate and hit the default key et.. voilà!

 ## Customize
-We have to choices of configuration:
+We have two choices of configuration:

 1. Default behavior via settings
-Type: `Google` into the Command Palette... and open both Preference file.
+Type: `Google` into the `Command Palette...` and open both Preference file.
 Copy the value from the Default settings to the custom one and edit to your like.

 2. Via Key binding arguments:
-Type `Google` into the Command Palette... and open the Default Key binding file.
+Type `Google` into the `Command Palette...` and open the Default Key binding file.
 Copy the value to your custom Key biding and edit to your like.

-There is 3 arguments that can be edited in both way:
+There is 3 arguments that can be edited in both ways:

 * *`from_lang`*: language to be translated from
 * *`to_lang`*: language to translate into